ixion-spacecat/ixions-realm/src/sonic-reimagined.md

 This is my character design for Spikes the Fox!
 He's just like Tails, but has spikes on his ears for some reason.

 {% gallery "spikes-the-fox" %}
 {% galleryImage "/img/art-sonic-spikes-the-fox.jpg", "Spikes the fox", "He is posing on a platform surrounded by lava under a banner that reads 'Spikes the Fox'.
-In the background, Robotnick and a team of robots are fighting with each other like the 3 stooges." %}
+In the background, Robotnik and a team of robots are fighting with each other like the 3 stooges." %}
 {% endgallery %}

 ### Gills the Fox